Per-client State Visibility with StateView

 client.view.add(player);

-}The client-side will receive either a “On Add” or “Listen” callback you can listen to, depending on which structure the schema instance is part of.
+}The frontend will receive either an “On Add” or “Listen” callback, depending on which structure the schema instance is part of.

 Removing a schema instance from a StateView

-In order to remove a schema instance from a StateView, you must call .remove() on the StateView instance:
+To remove a schema instance from a StateView, call .remove() on the StateView instance:

-client.view.remove(player);The client-side will receive either a “On Remove” or “Listen” callback you can listen to, depending on which structure the schema instance is part of.
+client.view.remove(player);The frontend will receive either an “On Remove” or “Listen” callback, depending on which structure the schema instance is part of.

 Checking if instance is part of StateView